 Jeff Archibald represents modern design aesthetic to a T, but that isn’t to call his work mundane or common.
 His — dare I say it — “hip” art work pops in ways that would make most Mad Men drown their sorrows in a well mixed Old Fashioned.
-His work demonstrates how contemporary design elements ought to function together.
-In doing so, Jeff’s work disproves any pre-conceived notion that today’s design is all glitter and no substance.
+His graphic design work demonstrates how contemporary design elements ought to function together.
+In doing so, Jeff’s work disproves any pre-conceived notion that today’s graphic design is all glitter and no substance.
 Not simply a feast for the eyes, Jeff produces work that is both intelligent and entertaining.
-All bias aside, up-and-coming designers should consider themselves fortunate to have a mentor like Jeff on the scene.
+All bias aside, up-and-coming graphic designers should consider themselves fortunate to have a mentor like Jeff on the scene.
 What advice does he have for such pioneers of the design of next year?

 How many years have you been doing web design?
 How has the field changed during that time?

 I’m relatively new to the field; only 2.5 years for me.
 In that short time, I’ve seen a big shift on the technical end to HTML5/CSS3 and away from older standards like Flash.
 As well, responsive design has made a big push in the last year.